deadbok/groenholdt.net/content/Computers/Gentoo/medion-0x820-based-nas/medion-ox820-based-nas.md

-*Much of this stuff needs root permissions, and all the NAS side stuff is done through a serial connection.* If something is unclear, read [The Gentoo handbook](https://wiki.gentoo.org/wiki/Handbook:Main_Page), this is in esence the same procedure, except I boot into the system instead of chrooting.
+*Much of this stuff needs root permissions, and all the NAS side stuff is done through a serial connection.* If something is unclear, read [The Gentoo handbook](https://wiki.gentoo.org/wiki/Handbook:Main_Page), this is in essence the same procedure, except I boot into the system instead of chrooting.

 A lot of thanks and credit to the people in [this thread](http://archlinuxarm.org/forum/viewtopic.php?f=55&t=6193),